chiahsing-loh/Secure-Network-Devices/README.md

 # Secure Network Devices

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+This project aimed to provide hands-on experience in securing network devices using Cisco Packet Tracer as a simulation tool.
+It focused on configuring authentication for routers and switches, implementing DHCP for efficient IP management, and enforcing security measures to protect switch ports from unauthorized access and potential threats.
+This hands-on project was designed to enhance practical knowledge and strengthen understanding of network security.

 ### Skills Learned

-[Bullet Points - Remove this afterwards]
+- Configuring authentication on network devices (routers and switches)
+- Implementing DHCP for efficient IP management.
+- Securing switch ports to mitigate security threats.
+- Utilizing Cisco Packet Tracer for network simulation and troubleshooting.

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of network security concepts, best practices, and practical applications.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used

-- Cisco Packet Tracer
+- Cisco Packet Tracer (Network simulation software).
-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Router and Switch configurations (CLI-based security settings)
+- Networking protocols (Authentication, DHCP, and security best practices).

 ## Walkthrough
 drag & drop screenshots here or use imgur and reference them using imgsrc